MaxPleaner/step_sequencer/README.md

 For example, say I want to plug in the sounds I created earlier using `StepSequencer::SoundBuilder#build`.
 I have 12 sounds and I want to give each of them their own row in the sequencer.
-This pretty easy to do:
+This is pretty easy to do:

 ```rb
 player = StepSequencer::SoundPlayer.new(filenames)